badasukerubin/react-simple-drag-selection/README.md

    - `containerRef`: React ref to the container element
    - `boxRef`: React ref to the selection box element
+   - `mouseMoveThreshold`: Optional number that determines the distance the mouse has to move before the selection starts (current default is 5px)
    - `onSelectionStart`: Optional callback function that is called when the selection starts
    - `onSelection`: Optional callback function that is called when the selection changes
    - `onSelectionEnd`: Optional callback function that is called when the selection ends